Buy International Travel Insurance Online

 The European Union (EU) is a political and economic union among 27 countries.
 They detail more than just travel and visa policies for the member states.
 They were initially formed in 1993 to stop future wars and create an economic boom.
 Citizens of European states can vote on decisions of the European Union as it is a governmental body that upholds the democracy of the member states.

-The Schengen Area, on the other hand, was formed in 1985 for the purpose of allowing borderless travel across 27 member states.
+The Schengen Area, on the other hand, was formed in 1985 with only 5 EU countries involved, for the purpose of allowing borderless travel.
+Which is now expanded to include 29 countries in Schengen region.
 The region promotes freedom of travel for its citizens and tourists with a common visa scheme for foreigners.

 Is the UK in the European Union or Schengen Area?